mrismanaziz/Reforestation/README.md

-## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.